 In periods of higher volatility, options strategies like covered calls tend to be better positioned because options premiums received are positively correlated to market volatility.
 Global X manages four covered call funds: Global X Nasdaq 100 Covered Call ETF (QYLD), Global X S&P 500 Covered Call ETF (XYLD), Global X Russell 2000 Covered Call ETF (RYLD) and Global X Dow 30 Covered Call ETF (DJIA).
 These funds write one-month call options that are rolled monthly.
-The covered calls encompass 100% of the notional value of the portfolio and are written at-the-money (ATM).
-Below is a visual representation of QYLD's monthly roll process.
-These funds look to distribute income on a monthly basis.
+The covered calls encompass 100% of the notional value of the portfolio and the funds look to prioritize the premium component by writing the call options at-the-money (ATM) rather than out-of-the-money (OTM).
+These funds look to perform distributions on a monthly basis.